Human uses of birds: Clothing and fashion

 Feathers have been important and colourful items of clothing and fashion from before the birth of civilisation.
 Elaborate, brightly coloured headdresses containing feathers are worn by indigenous peoples of the Americas such as the Bororo of the Mato Grosso.
 In Polynesia, sega ula lory bird feathers were major trade items, used to decorate high quality mats in Samoa and Tonga.
 The use of bird skins for Inuit clothing has been documented across all Inuit groups, although it was most common in the eastern and western Arctic, where larger animals like caribou were less available.

 In Western culture, feathers are used in boas and decorating elaborate hats and other items of ladies' clothing.
 Feathers in fashion were a status symbol well into the nineteenth and twentieth centuries.
 The Belle Epoque draped its clothing in feathers as ornaments.
 The Hudson's Bay Company of Canada traded in swans and sometimes geese, for their skins and quills in the 18th and 19th centuries; the skins were then sent to Europe.
 Ostrich plumes were a luxury commodity in Europe for centuries, leading to serious harm to wild ostrich populations, and subsequent establishment of ostrich farms.
+During the 19th and early 20th centuries, Plume hunting for feathers used in hats decimated bird populations, especially in the American South where egrets and spoonbills were common targets.
+Efforts to stop the decline in bird populations caused by these practices by early conservation groups led to the creation of the first National Wildlife Refuge, Pelican Island.
 Classical 1930s Hollywood films used feathers in abundance, arguably as a metaphor for female sexuality.
 For example, in the 1935 musical Top Hat, Ginger Rogers danced "Cheek to Cheek" covered in white plumes that emphasised her movements.
 Late twentieth century designers such as Yves Saint Laurent and Alexander McQueen used feathers to make fashion statements.